 WHEN it comes to festivals, this really is the summer that keeps on giving.

 If you went down to the woods at the weekend, you were sure of a big surprise.
-The mellow, mashed-up magic of both Wilderness and Cropredy festivals brought together 30,000 festival-goers basking in the sunshine.
+The mellow, mashed-up magic of both Wilderness and Cropredy festivals brought together 30,000 festival-goers basking

 And to kick off the season, Swedish House Mafia last month showed Milton Keynes Bowl a lesson in how to go out on a high.